adowd444/FER/fer-master/datasets/README.md

 ```

 ## Preprocessing datasets
-The Jupyter notebooks here can be used to preprocess the datasets into the format our code expects.
+The Python scripts here can be used to preprocess the datasets into the format our code expects.